pepoanas/llm-vuln-scanner/README.md

 A comprehensive security assessment framework for testing local Large Language Models (LLMs) against 16 categories of adversarial attack vectors, including prompt injections, jailbreaks, training data leakage, and more.

+> **Status:** Alpha — under active development.
+Core functionality is stable, but interfaces and outputs may change.
+Contributions and feedback welcome.

 ## Features

 - Tests 16 known classes of LLM vulnerabilities